ryanchappell/uw-ds-350-reddit-retriever/README.md

 # retriever
 ![alt text](https://travis-ci.org/ryanchappell/uw-ds-350-reddit-retriever.svg?branch=master "build status")

-This is a Node application that retrieve 100 results from the front page (aka "hot", https://www.reddit.com) or new page (https://www.reddit.com/new).
-It uses the Reddit API.
+This is a Node application that uses the Reddit API to retrieve 100 results for the front page (aka "hot", https://www.reddit.com) or new page (https://www.reddit.com/new), depending on the parameters passed.

 When executed, it will write the Reddit API to a .json file that includes the page and timestamp in the filename (e.g. "new-1461809887043.json").